mstevz/steam/README.md

 # SUPPORT
 I believe this project is stable and due to my lack of time I will give no support.

-# ERRORS
-Please get in contact if you find any error's.

-Email: myeaaaah@gmail.com

 # CONCLUSION
 Hope it comes to good use.